lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * Possible answer buttons for each question have been tested and proven to highlight in green when the user selects the correct answer.
 * The buttons have also been proven to highlight in red when the user selects an incorrect answer.
 * It has also been proven that when an incorrect answer is selected, the correct answer is highlighted in green for the user’s information.
+* There is an appropriate delay of 1 second between the answer feedback and the quiz moving on to the next question, to allow the user time to see their result.

 User story 4: facility to see my final score at the end of the game, so I can replay and try to beat it.
 * The user’s final score has been proven to always display at the end of game, regardless of what score the user achieves.